 Which, if we refer to the definition above, is about as close to the insane as imaginable.

 As I said above — none of us thinks we’re insane, and I don’t expect that this little argument will convince anyone of much.
 (Although I defy anyone to contradict it without appealing to Trump’s obvious terribleness.)
-If there’s a point, perhaps it’s this, aimed at those Biden Boosting Buddies of ours who disparage the Trumpers: dismount your horses — your saddles don’t sit as high as you think.
+If there’s a point, perhaps it’s this, aimed at those Biden Boosting Buddies of ours who disparage the Trumpers: dismount your horses — your saddles don’t ride as high as you think they do.